 These product demos come in various formats, each catering to different phases in the buyer's journey or specific customer profiles.
 Demos can also be customized to meet the demands of technical users, business stakeholders, or those otherwise making decisions, depending on the goal of the demo and the SaaS org's go-to-market strategy.

 Different SaaS products, buyer journeys, and GTM motions call for different demo types.
-Understanding the specific distinctions to keep in mind is essential, as they shape how teams should plan and execute their demos.

 Self-guided or interactive demos